- Brand name

 - Do not use CIMZIA after the expiry date (EXP) printed on the pack.

-- Do not use CIMZIA if the packaging is torn or shows signs of tampering or if the pre-filled syringe does not look quite right.
+- Do not use CIMZIA if the packaging is torn or shows signs of tampering or if the pre-filled syringe or pen does not look quite right.

 If CIMZIA has expired or is damaged, return to your pharmacist for disposal.